Azure/batch-shipyard/docs/02-batch-shipyard-quickstart.md

 [Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/batch-powershell-cmdlets-get-started/).
 You can create a standard general purpose
 [Azure Storage account](https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account#create-a-storage-account)
-using any of the methods as with the Azure Batch account.
+using any of the aforementioned methods similar to creating an Azure Batch account.
 5. Edit the `config/config.json` file and edit the following settings:
   * `storage_account_settings` to link to the storage account named in step 4.
 6. In the main `batch-shipyard` directory (which should contain the